Who I Am

 • Writer and photographer of this blog since November 2017

-• Helped my friend Frank Loudin compile and publish his short stories into two books – Yarns: Stories From the Way We Were, Based on a Few Actual Facts, and Christmas Yarns: Stories From the Way We Were, Based on a Few Actual Facts
+• Helped Frank Loudin compile, edit, and self-publish his short stories into two books – Yarns: Stories From the Way We Were, Based on a Few Actual Facts, and Christmas Yarns: Stories From the Way We Were, Based on a Few Actual Facts

 • Wrote Sun Days column for theOrcasonian.com

-• Traveled with my younger son to Turkey (Istanbul, Ankara, and Cappadocia)
+• Traveled with our younger son to Turkey (Istanbul, Ankara, and Cappadocia)

 • Traveled as a family to Italy (Monopoli, Bari, Ravello, and Florence)